"Let's Talk: A Conversation about Race" Program

 This 6-week series of facilitated discussions unpacks how racism manifests itself at the individual, organizational and systemic levels, and equips participants with tools to deconstruct racism within their spheres of influence.
-"Let's Talk" is a dialogue-to-change process, which begins with conversation but ends with action - and every part of the program is aligned to move participants towards being educated, equipped and empowered as change agents to eliminate racism in our community.
+“Let's Talk” is a dialogue-to-change process, which begins with conversation but ends with action – moving participants towards being educated, equipped and empowered as change agents to eliminate racism in our community.

 - Create a safe and brave space for honest dialogue to take place on race and racism.

-- Target leaders who can carry this conversation to their spheres of influence.
+- Target leaders who can carry this conversation into their spheres of influence.